Early Kurdish nationalism: Prior to 1914

 The nationalist movement among the Kurds first emerged in the late 19th century with the uprising of Sheikh Ubeydullah, a Kurdish landowner and head of the powerful Şemdinan family.
 In 1880, Ubeydullah demanded political autonomy or outright independence for Kurds and the recognition of a Kurdistan state separate from both the Ottoman Empire and Qajar Persia.
 The uprising was suppressed by the Ottomans.

 The first Kurds to challenge the authority of the Ottoman Empire did so primarily as Ottoman subjects, rather than Kurds.
 They worked with other Turks and Ottoman subjects who were in opposition to the policies of Sultan Abdul Hamid and in 1889 formed the Committee of Union and Progress (CUP).
 Abdul Hamid responded with a policy of repression, but also of integration, co-opting prominent Kurdish opponents into the Ottoman power structure with prestigious positions in his government.
+This repression could be extremely violent, as Ottoman authorities executed leading Kurdish tribal chiefs, including those of the Mir Mahmali, Mir Yusifi, and Pusht Gali groups and eliminated influential figures such as Hamza Agha of the Mamish, along with much of his family, to break resistance and consolidate control.
 This strategy appears successful given the loyalty displayed by the Kurdish Hamidiye regiments during World War I.

 In the first decade of the 20th century, Kurdish nationalism was still an ambiguous, controversial, or unfamiliar concept for many Kurds.
 Educated Kurds, primarily from Istanbul, sought a political solution largely within the confines of the Ottoman Empire and one that did not rest solely on an ethnic basis.
 That kind of identity was related with a more tribal consciousness; one that lacked sophistication for many.
 Others had much to lose if the status quo was altered.
 For many, this stemmed from a religious concern, where the Sultan had long brought Muslims under a secure Caliphate.
 Others, particularly tribal chieftains, had economic concerns.
 Still other Kurds, especially those outside of Anatolia, lacked understanding of nationalism or were simply unaware and unaffected.

 In the short time of its existence, the Kurd Society for Cooperation and Progress (Kürt Terraki ve Teavun Cemiyeti) was a leading force in supporting the Kurdish nation.
 It was founded in the aftermath of the Young Turk Revolution in 1908 by several members of the Kurdish political elite.
 Some of the co-founders were founders Sheikh Abdulkadir, (a son of Sheikh Ubeydullah); Emin Ali Bedir Khan of the Bedir Khan family and the former Ottoman official Muhammad Şerif Pasha.
 With the establishment of.a school it has also supported the education of the Kurdish population in Istanbul, which at the time amounted to around 30'000.
 The institution was attended by Said Nursi, who in the future was to become the leader of the Nurculuk.
 The society also continued to distribute the newspaper Kurdistan, which was led by members of the Bedir Khan family.
 In 1909, the Society was prohibited by the Government, who didn't see a benefit in the organization of Kurdish people.